Afek-Sakaju/colors-craze-game/README.md

 ### **Technology**

-### This project has been developed using ReactJS, JavaScript, and SASS/CSS.
+### This project has been developed using ReactJS, JavaScript, SASS/CSS, and ESLINT using airbnb style guide.
 The project also uses my other components that were imported as npm packages for improved efficiency and easy updates:

 - **Colors Table:** Generates a dynamic game board filled with colors.
 - **Digital clock:** Displays the current time in a digital format.